August 31st

 Compassion!

 He whose heart melts and leaps forward in compassion towards all beings has attained the highest goal of life!
-The very essence of all kinds of teachings, forms of penances and struggle, are for attaining this eternal compassion towards all beings.
-If one has naturally achieved this, he has nothing to do with becoming a vairāgi (one who has dispassion, one who is a renunciate).
+The very essence of all kinds of teachings, forms of penance, and struggle is to attain this eternal compassion towards all beings.
+If one has naturally achieved it, he has nothing to do with becoming a vairāgi (one who has dispassion, one who is a renunciate).
 He doesn't have to physically renounce the world and walk around with matted hair, applying ashes on his body.
-He doesn't have to work towards attaining any further knowledge or liberation.
+He doesn't have to work to attain any further knowledge or liberation either—it is already within them.

-Like they say, 'If you want 'others' to be happy, practice compassion.
-If 'you' want to be happy, practice compassion!'
-No matter whose happiness it is.
-Compassion is everything!
+As the saying goes, 'If you want others to be happy, practice compassion.
+If you want to be happy, practice compassion!'
+In every way, for every kind of happiness, compassion is the key!

 pada vigrahaH: